 AGI's consolidated financial statements are presented in Canadian dollars.
-AGI generates the majority of its sales in U.S. dollars and the remainder in Canadian dollars and other currencies including Euros, but a materially smaller proportion of its expenses are denominated in U.S. dollars and currencies other than the Canadian dollar.
+AGI generates the majority of its sales in U.S. dollars and the remainder in Canadian dollars and other currencies.
 In addition, AGI denominates a portion of its long-term borrowings in U.S. dollars as part of its foreign currency hedging strategy.
 Accordingly, fluctuations in the rate of exchange between the Canadian dollar and principally the U.S. dollar may significantly affect the Company's financial results.
 If the Canadian dollar strengthens relative to the U.S. dollar, profit and adjusted EBITDA would decline whereas a weakening of the Canadian dollar relative to the U.S. dollar would increase profit and adjusted EBITDA.
-The Company regularly enters into hedging arrangements as part of its currency hedging strategy to partially mitigate the potential effect of fluctuating exchange rates.
+The Company may enter into hedging arrangements as part of its currency hedging strategy to partially mitigate the potential effect of fluctuating exchange rates.
 To the extent AGI enters into such hedging arrangements, it potentially foregoes the benefits that might result from a weakening of the Canadian dollar relative to the U.S. dollar or other currencies in which it generates sales and in addition may realize a loss on its forward foreign exchange contracts to the extent that the relevant exchange rates are above the contract rates at the date of maturity of the contracts.
 Conversely, to the extent that AGI does not fully hedge its currency exchange exposure, it remains subject to the risk that a strengthening Canadian dollar relative to the U.S. dollar or other currencies in which it generates sales will adversely affect its financial results, which effects could be material to its business, prospects, and financial condition.